zaphosting/docs/docs/dedicated-windows-python.md

 When you have finished working inside the venv you can go back by running the `deactivate` command.

 ![Activating / Deactivating Python venv](https://imgur.com/KvJxliT.png)

+## Conclusion

+Congratulations, you have successfully installed Python.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂